With the 2023 Women in Construction Week (WIC Week) arriving, it’s an important time to reflect on the status of women in the construction industry.

 What women can bring to construction

-Many firms are in a position of having access and willingness to take on larger jobs, but lack the workers required to complete them.
-Despite this, women still only represent 4% of workers on job sites.
+Many firms are in a position of having access and willingness to take on larger jobs but lack the workers required to complete them.

 In the field, this can be especially necessary.
 Women are still newer to these aspects of construction, so they’re able to question traditions and methods that may need to be updated and approach challenges differently.
 With diversity comes new ideas on how to improve your operation and compete more effectively.